Baking Pan Conversion Calculator guide

 The formula in plain language

 In plain language: The calculator multiplies length by width for each pan, then divides new pan area by old pan area to get a scale factor.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer